 “On some days Southampton just grinds to a halt because of the volume.”

 Britain is in the midst of something of a seafaring renaissance, with a growth in seagoing freight and an explosion in the holiday cruise market.
 Around the country, docks including those at Plymouth, Liverpool, Greenwich, Orkney, Edinburgh and Hull are proposing or working on expansions to accommodate more and bigger cruise and cargo ships.

 The number of Britons taking cruise holidays is estimated to surpass 2 million this year, double the number a decade ago.
 Globally, some 25 million people set sail last year, up by 10 million in a decade.

-“Ever-larger ships necessitate capital dredges to expand navigational channels, which can result in habitat removal and smothering as well as increased CO2, sulphur and nitric oxides [SOx and NOx] emissions in the region.
+“Ever-larger ships necessitate capital dredges to expand navigational channels, which can result in habitat removal and increased emissions."

 Dr Matt Loxham, an ocean and earth scientist at Southampton University, points out that it is not just ports but also Britain’s coast-hugging shipping lanes that create pollution, and these are not being measured, or considered in official air quality analysis.

 “These big ships can be docked for several days as they load up, with engines idling.
 There is clearly a tightrope to be walked between quality of life for people and jobs and benefits to a city.”